HomeDing/homeding.github.io/stories/story-outdoorsensor.md

 This project is a good starter project as well to explore the possibilities for building sensors gadgets yourself.

+In the [Outdoor Sensor with Solar Panel project](/stories/story-outdoorsensorsolar.md) the additional components and configuration changes are explained to run a sensor with low-power consumption with a solar panel.

+In the [Weather forecast display](/stories/story-weatherdisplay.md) a device with a display is explained that can visualize sensor values and also forecast information from an internet based data source.

+## Build for the outside

 In contrast to the sensor that must be exposed to the outside air the microprocessor board should be placed into a water proof housing.
 Only the USB power line and the sensor wires are going out.

 This sensor is placed in a location where direct rain and sunlight could not reach it so there was no need for special shielding.
 Also USB power is available and the device can be powered all the time.